EOFY offer

 Financial due diligence

-Financial due diligence verifies the business’s profitability, cash flow, and financial stability.
-This analysis reveals whether the business can sustain operations and generate the returns you expect.
+Financial due diligence verifies the business's profitability, cash flow, and financial stability.
+Analysing these areas reveals whether the business can sustain operations and generate the returns you expect.

 Check these key financial areas:

-• review three to five years of tax returns, financial statements and profit and loss records (if accounting is incomplete at the time of purchase, standards say the post-acquisition measurement period must not exceed one year)
+• Review three to five years of tax returns, financial statements, and profit and loss records

 Legal due diligence checks the business's legal standing, including any current or past legal issues.

-• review all contracts and licences, including supply, customer, operational and employee contracts, leases and other agreements
+• Review all contracts and licences, including supply, customer, operational, and employee agreements

-• check business name registration, domain registration and trademarks or brands
+• Verify business name registration, domain registration, and trademark ownership

 Operational due diligence

-• review business assets and equipment, including age, maintenance schedules and repairs needed
+• Review business assets and equipment, including age and maintenance schedules

 Market position and competitive analysis

-Market position analysis determines the business’s competitive strength and growth potential.
-This evaluation helps you assess whether the asking price reflects the business’s true market value.
+Market position analysis determines the business's competitive strength and growth potential.
+Evaluating these factors helps you assess whether the asking price reflects the business's true market value.

 Market due diligence examines: